-An analysis of the credit rating of the reinsurance recoverable asset from ceded reinsurance together with an aging analysis of the
+An analysis of the credit rating of the reinsurance recoverable asset from ceded reinsurance together with an aging analysis of the reinsurance asset is also included in Note 26 - Insurance and financial risk.

 SCOR Global P&C

 The table below is a reconciliation of the beginning and ending liability for claims reserves and claims expenses of SCOR Global P&C for the years ended 31 December 2010 and 2009.